 HMOs are a popular way for people to rent a room in a shared house or flat, typically with bills included or capped.
 (Although inclusive bills have reduced during the cost of living crisis).
 Usually the sharers are students or young workers, and are located in towns and cities.

-Under Sections 254-260 Housing Act 2004, a property qualifies as an HMO if 3 or more renters live in a property, and they’re from more than one “household”, sharing “one or more basic amenities”.
+Under Section 254 Housing Act 2004, a property qualifies as an HMO if 3 or more renters live in a property, and they’re from more than one “household”, sharing “one or more basic amenities”.
 If there are 3-4 renters, it’s a small HMO.
 If there are 5+ renters, it’s a large HMO.
-The flowchart helps explain.
+The flowchart above helps explain what is and isn’t an HMO.

 What are “basic amenities”?